oashour/academic_website/content/authors/admin/_index.md

 - Visitors
 ---

-I am a second year condensed matter theory student at UC Berkeley, working with [Steven G. Louie][Louie].
-My research interests include *ab initio* studies, particularly GW-BSE calculations, of various material systems.
-I am particularly interested in topological systems and TMDCs.
-Prior to joining the physics PhD program, I spent 2 years as a Berkeley Graduate Fellow exploring my interests in mathematical physics and both condensed matter theory and experiment, culminating in an MS in applied physics from the [AS&T][AST] program.
+I am a rising third-year condensed matter theory student at UC Berkeley, working with [Sinéad Griffin](https://sineadgriffin.com).
+My research interests include *ab initio* studies of topological systems.
+I am currently particularly interested in both time-reversal symmetric (TRS-TI) and antiferromagnetic topological insulators (AFTI), as well as topological sensors for dark matter detection.
+I have previously worked with [Steven G. Louie](https://louie.Berkeley.edu) on first-principles studies of TRS-TIs.

-I earned my BS in electrical engineering from [Texas A&M University][TAMU] in 2017, with an emphasis in optics and a thesis in mathematical physics.
-At A&M, I studied integrable systems with professors [Siu Chin][Chin] and [Milivoj Belic][Belic], exploring the mathematical physics of the nonlinear Schrodinger hierarchy.
-I additionally pursued experimental and computational work at the [Rentzepis lab][Rentzepis] in ultrafast x-ray diffraction and biophysics.
+Prior to joining the physics PhD program, I spent 2 years as a Berkeley Graduate Fellow exploring my interests in mathematical physics and both condensed matter theory and experiment, culminating in an MS in applied physics from the [AS&T program](http://ast.berkeley.edu).

-I am the developer of a Julia package for sovling nonlinear Schrodinger equations, known as [NonlinearSchrodinger.jl][package].
+I earned my BS in electrical engineering from Texas A&M University in 2017, with an emphasis in optics and a [thesis](https://oaktrust.library.tamu.edu/handle/1969.1/188543) in mathematical physics.
+At A&M, I studied [[Integrable Systems|integrable systems]] with professors [Siu A. Chin](https://physics.tamu.edu/directory/siu-chin/) and [Milivoj R. Belić](https://physics.tamu.edu/directory/milivoj-belic/), exploring the mathematical physics of the [[Nonlinear Schrodinger Hierarchy|nonlinear Schrödinger hierarchy]].
+I additionally pursued experimental and computational work at the [Rentzepis](https://engineering.tamu.edu/electrical/profiles/rentzepis-peter.html) lab in ultrafast x-ray diffraction and biophysics.

-For an up-to-date list of my publications, please check my [google scholar][scholar] profile.
+I am the developer of a Julia package for sovling nonlinear Schrodinger equations, known as [NonlinearSchrodinger.jl](https://github.com/oashour/NonlinearSchrodinger.jl).

 On a personal level, my hobbies include building mechanical keyboards, 3D printing and home automation.
-I live with my wife and two [cats][cats] in the SF Bay Area.
+I live with my wife and [two cats](cats) in the SF Bay Area.

 [TAMU]: https://engineering.tamu.edu/electrical
 [Belic]: https://www.qatar.tamu.edu/programs/science/faculty-and-staff/dr.-milivoj-belic